-Engaged Boston doctors murdered in their luxury apartment
+Boston doctors, engaged to each other, slain in luxury apartment

 - The motive is still under investigation, according to authorities

-(CNN)Two Boston doctors, who were engaged, were found dead in their penthouse apartment Friday, according to law enforcement.
+(CNN)Two Boston doctors, engaged to each other, were found dead in their penthouse apartment, according to law enforcement.

-Richard Field, 49 and Lina Bolanos, 38, were both anesthesiologists at Boston-area practices, according to the couples' respective employers.
+Richard Field, 49 and Lina Bolanos, 38, were anesthesiologists at Boston-area practices, according to the couples' respective employers.
+Their bodies were found Friday.

-Police arrested suspect Bampumim Teixeira, 30, after receiving a 911 call reporting a person with a gun on Dorchester Avenue in South Boston, according to Boston Police.
+Police arrested Bampumim Teixeira, 30, after receiving 911 calls reporting a person with a gun on Dorchester Avenue in South Boston.

-When officers confronted Teixeira in the building, he allegedly began firing at the officers.
-After a "violent struggle," according to police, he was arrested and subsequently taken to the hospital.
+When officers confronted Teixeira in the building, he allegedly began firing at them.
+After a "violent struggle," according to police, he was arrested and taken to the hospital.

-Teixeira will be charged with two counts of murder, according to Suffolk County District Attorney's Office spokesman Jake Wark.
-His arraignment will take place early Monday afternoon at the hospital, he said.
+Teixeira was charged with two counts of murder and will be held without bail.

 An "enormous loss"

-Field and Bolanos were both well-regarded anesthesiologists.
+Field and Bolanos were well-regarded anesthesiologists.
 Field was instrumental in founding North Shore Pain Management, according to a statement from the staff there.

 "He was a valued member of the medical community and a tremendous advocate for his patients," North Shore Pain Management said in a statement on its website.
 "His tragic and sudden passing leaves an inescapable void in all of us."